White Noise Machines for Sleep: Enhance Your Restful Night

 Frequently Asked Questions (FAQ)

-What is the difference between hyperacusis and misophonia?
+What’s the difference between hyperacusis and misophonia?

 Can sound sensitivity improve over time?

-Are high-fidelity earplugs safe?
+Are high-fidelity earplugs safe for daily use?

 When should I see a professional?